An Aggressive Litigator On Your Side

 Though adultery doesn’t often impact child support, it can impact custody decisions.
 It can also impact spousal support.
 In Ohio, courts can consider anything they deem relevant when making a decision pertaining to alimony.
 So marital misconduct can potentially impact spousal support payments.

-To arrange a consultation, please call 513-548-5920 or complete our contact form.
+Reach out today for a skilled divorce attorney who can guide you through your complex divorce.
+Please call us at 513-548-5920 or complete our contact form.
 A divorce lawyer in Cincinnati can provide you with straightforward, effective counsel about your legal rights and responsibilities – and help you lay the foundation for a brighter future.